-About half of the site was preserved in native conifer cover with pedestrian connections to the adjacent neighborhoods.
+About half of the site was preserved in native conifer cover with trail connections to the adjacent neighborhoods.

 5 am to 10 pm